ropensci/roweb3/archetypes/newsletter/index.md

 Thanks for reading!
 If you want to get involved with rOpenSci, check out our [Contributing Guide](https://contributing.ropensci.org) that can help direct you to the right place, whether you want to make code contributions, non-code contributions, or contribute in other ways like sharing use cases.

 If you haven't subscribed to our newsletter yet, you can [do so via a form](/news/).
-Until it's time for our next newsletter, you can keep in touch with us via our [website](/) and [Twitter account](https://twitter.com/ropensci).
+Until it's time for our next newsletter, you can keep in touch with us via our [website](/) and [Mastodon account](https://hachyderm.io/@rOpenSci).